geofflamrock/stack/README.md

-        --dry-run        Show what would happen without making any changes -n, --name           The name of the stack to update -f, --force          Force the update of the stack --rebase             Use rebase instead of merge when updating the stack
+        --dry-run        Show what would happen without making any changes -n, --name           The name of the stack to update -f, --force          Force the update of the stack --rebase         Use rebase when updating the stack.
+Overrides any setting in Git configuration --merge          Use merge when updating the stack.
+Overrides any setting in Git configuration
 ```

 ### `stack switch`